Amex Platinum vs Amex Gold

 Given that the time frame for meeting the minimum spending requirements are the same across both cards (six months), even though the minimum spend requirement for the Amex Platinum is slightly higher, the Amex Platinum is the winner here.

-The sleeper perk here is the 10x points at U.S. gas stations and U.S. supermarkets on up to $15,000.
+The sleeper perk here is the 10x points at restaurants and when you Shop Small in the U.S., on up to $25,000 in combined purchases.
 It’s almost good enough to be a standalone welcome bonus, in my opinion.

 Annual credits (Winner: Tie)